 Understanding it seems to require both a model, and an awareness of the model.

-It seems clear that a model can contain elements that are representations of one three general classes:
+It seems clear that a model can contain elements that are representations of one of three general classes:

 1/ Things in reality, which includes the relationships of things in reality;